mileeyu/mileeyu/README.md

 </span>

 # Hi there :wave:
-I'm interested in how AI can help people learn, grow, and become more capable in their daily lives.
-Right now, I'm part of a small autonomous team at Coursera rethinking how people learn and gain verifiable skills with AI.
+I'm interested in how we build AI that augments human capability, making it a trustworthy, useful, and delightful part of daily life.
+At Coursera, I led its first AI learning assistant to 2.4M learners, built the interaction system 8 teams used to ship 10+ AI products, and now design experiences that turn user goals into adaptive pathways and lasting capabilities.
+My work spans vision, research, interaction design, and code, grounded in a simple goal: building products people genuinely love to use.